 📍 Uthai Thani – Wat Tha Sung (9.4 km): 13 min Uthai Thani – Kanchanaburi (228 km): 2.57 hr

-After breakfast, visit Wat Chantharam (Wat Thasung) with its magnificent crystal hall, before continuing to the local market place for a stroll through the village to experience natural rural life.
-There is also an opportunity for a bike ride around a small island to meet up with local people.
+After breakfast, visit Wat Chantharam (Wat Thasung) with its magnificent crystal hall, then continue to the local marketplace for a stroll through the village to experience authentic rural life.
+There is also an opportunity for a bike ride around a small island to meet local people.

-This afternoon, enjoy a lunch cruise on Sakaekrang River.
-There are very few tourists passing through this part of Thailand and guests will get a strong feeling for the natural rhythm of Thailand.
-Following a drive to Kanchanaburi, guests can visit the “Bridge on the River Kwai” and the Railway Museum before transferring to their hotel.
+This afternoon, enjoy a lunch cruise on the Sakaekrang River.
+Very few tourists pass through this part of Thailand, allowing guests to truly experience the natural rhythm of the country.
+Following the cruise, drive to Kanchanaburi, where guests can visit the “Bridge on the River Kwai” and the Railway Museum before transferring to their hotel.
 After freshening up, enjoy a delicious dinner at the hotel.

 Inclusions: